Raymond James Maintains Wells Fargo (WFC) Strong Buy Recommendation

 What are Other Shareholders Doing?

-TLGWX - Growth & Income Fund holds 48K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 29K shares, representing an increase of 39.12%.
-The firm increased its portfolio allocation in WFC by 64.33% over the last quarter.
+Fiduciary Trust holds 83K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 84K shares, representing a decrease of 1.47%.
+The firm decreased its portfolio allocation in WFC by 49.25% over the last quarter.

-Tcw Strategic Income Fund holds 20K shares representing 0.00% ownership of the company.
+Quilter holds 20K shares representing 0.00% ownership of the company.
+No change in the last quarter.

+GSPY - Gotham Enhanced 500 ETF holds 11K shares representing 0.00% ownership of the company.
 No change in the last quarter.

 What is the Fund Sentiment?